jLabKAIST/Single-Gate-Multi-Level-Beam-Switching/README.md

 ## Design code of single-gate multi-level beam switching [metasurface](https://en.wikipedia.org/wiki/Electromagnetic_metasurface) utilizing [Adjoint method](https://en.wikipedia.org/wiki/Adjoint_state_method)

 This document provides a design code for single-gate multi-level beam switching based on a metasurface, employing the adjoint method for optimization.
-This code is associated with the research paper [High-directivity multi-level beam switching with single-gate tunable metasurfaces based on graphene](https://arxiv.org/abs/2410.00806).
+This code is associated with the research paper [High-Efficiency Multi-Level Beam Switching with Single-Gate Tunable Metasurfaces Based on Graphene](https://doi.org/10.1002/adom.202500236).

 ## Figure of merit